 The motivation to write this particular blog arose after I saw a particular episode of the PBS series American Experience.
 This one was titled Woodstock – Three Days That Defined A Generation.
-(The show is now also available on Netflix.)
 The movie was remarkable!

 For some reason or the other, even though I did not live in the United States at that time, I have been drawn to the US of the 60s and the 70s.
 Part of it was the music.
 I do not know if others of my generation who lived in India at that time remember this, but we used to be easily able to get comic books from the US in India during those days.
 I used to read any that I could get my hands on.
 Many of these comic books would include pages where they advertised certain music clubs in the US that you could join to get the few albums for almost no cost.
 Even though we were not able to join these clubs, I used to read about the music.
 I could even listen to some of this music on shortwave radio.